kaito618/mp3-player/README.md

 -solder free     ----> connecting with twisting wires and adding an extra layer of hot glue to make it steady
 ----------
+- ill come back with the pics and everything after a proper rest see ya